-- 8.9.1 The Municipality will use its pre-payment system to collect all the arrears on the customers municipal account which may include the following services, water, refuse removal, sanitation, property rates and basic charges etc. - 8.9.2 The arrear debt as described in paragraph 8.9.1 above will be collected from the customer's account as follows: - (a) 30-60 days older debt = 70/30 pre-payment debt recovery; and - (b) 90 days and older debt = 90/10 pre-payment debt recovery - 8.9.3 In cases where the 90% blocking methodology is not adequate to decrease the outstanding debt, the pre-paid metering system shall on reasonable notice to both the owner and the occupier be blocked at 100% or the electricity supply shall be disconnected. - 8.9.4 When the owner, tenant or occupier is using the property in his business to earn an income, a basic electricity charge will be levied daily.
+(e) 90 days and older debt = 80/20 pre-payment debt recovery.

+- 8.9.3 In cases where the 90% 80% blocking methodology is not adequate to decrease the outstanding debt, the pre-paid metering system shall on reasonable notice to both the owner and the occupier be blocked at 100% or the electricity supply shall be disconnected. - 8.9.4 When the owner, tenant or occupier is using the property in his business to earn an income, a basic electricity charge will be levied daily.
 The owner will be responsible for the daily electricity basic charge, even after a tenant or occupier has vacated the property. - 8.9.5 Customers who frequently defaults on arrangement (more than 2 times) must convert to a pre-paid meter at the Municipalities costs.
 Preference should be given to those conventional electricity customers who requires pole disconnection for arrears if the operating budget allows such expenditure.